flozz/nautilus-terminal/README.md

     git clone git@github.com:flozz/nautilus-terminal.git
     cd nautilus-terminal

-For testing, run the following as a non-privileged user, so that pip will select the `--user` scheme.
+To install into your personal Python lib and your personal Nautilus python extension folders, run the following from your normal unprivileged account.
+Pip will select the `--user` scheme.

+    pip install .

 To install for all users, run the command as root instead.
+Pip will select the `--system` scheme if you install this way.
+This drops everything into `/usr/local` instead, but nautilus-python doesn't look there for extensions (see upstream [bug 781232][]).
+So for the foreseeable future, system-wide installs need an extra step to make the extension available for all users.

-    pip install .
+    sudo pip install .
+    sudo tools/update-extension-system.sh install

 Then kill Nautilus to allow it to load the new extension:

     nautilus -q

-**NOTE:** if the setup fails to install the Nautilus Python extension script, you can copy it manually (as root):

-    cp nautilus_terminal/nautilus_terminal_extension.py /usr/share/nautilus-python/extensions/
+## Uninstalling

 To uninstall the package, run:

     pip uninstall nautilus-terminal
+    tools/update-extension-user.sh uninstall   # new pip (9.0.1) handles this for installs from source

-as the same user you installed it with.
+If you installed it for all users:

+    sudo pip uninstall nautilus-terminal
+    sudo tools/update-extension-system.sh uninstall   # foreseeable future

 ## Hacking and Debug